Submitted by ronja on Thu, 06/02/2022 - 00:24

-Your Comprehensive Guide To Create A Membership Site That Wows
+Your Comprehensive Guide To Creating a Membership Site That Wows

 Membership Site Revolution

-This blog is about listening to all those voices throughout your development and launch process to ensure smooth and successful results.
+This blog is about listening to all those voices throughout your development and launch process to ensure smooth and successful results in creating a membership site that works.
 The process of listening to all those voices and creating a membership site that members will use is called Change Management.
 This blog is about using change management best practices throughout the development process.

-We'll talk about the various processes of development and who to include it the design, development, testing and launch plan for each stage.
+We’ll talk about the various processes of development and who to include in the design, development, testing, and launch plan for each stage.

 Change Management & Your Membership Site

-It is important to incorporate change management best practices into your membership site-building process to ensure that your users — being your members and your internal staff — accept and engage with your new membership site.
-It sure would be disappointing if you build and launch a site that your members don’t want to use.
+It is important to incorporate change management best practices into your process when creating a membership site. users — your members and your internal staff — accept and engage with your new membership site.
+It sure would be disappointing if you built and launched a site that your members don’t want to use.
 Let’s make sure that doesn’t happen!

 This blog will help you understand how associations can use change management principles to help navigate a membership site project.
 The suggestions and strategies shared here have been culled from our podcast interview with Change Management Consultant and Educator, Betsy Bond.
 To learn more, watch our podcast episode 'Successful Membership Site Transition: Ensuring Buy-In from Your Team and Membership'.